 - Stage 3 Labor - After each kitten is delivered, the placenta should be expelled from the uterus.
 This will look green to black in color and, according to The Cat Care Clinic, the mother cat will usually eat it.
 The placenta is typically passed immediately after the kitten, or at least within five to ten minutes.

 After each kitten is delivered, the cat will cycle through stages two and three until all the kittens have been born.
-The total process takes two to six hours for most cats.
+The total process, once your cat is in stage 2 labor, takes two to six hours for most cats.

 While the process of labor and delivery is similar in all cats, there can be some variation in how long it takes for different breeds of cats to have their kittens.
 Breeds with narrow and tapered heads such as Siamese are usually delivered more quickly while snub-nosed breeds like Persians have wider heads that can lead to a more difficult birth.
 Some of these breeds may even require a cesarean section if the kittens are too large.